alecristia/CDSwordSeg/recipes/acqDiv/README.txt

 Does it mean "not understood" or are we missing some characters?
 - is o: the same as oo?

 - Chintang: how do you syllabify diphthongs?
 What do accents on vowels mean?
 Should we remove the accent (i.e., they just mark stress) or should we use a different symbol for the vowel (i.e., à means a different quality from a)?
 What are symbols like this: aa -- a phonetically lengthened vowel (i.e., we should replace aa with a) or a phonologically long vowel (i.e., we should use a different symbol)?

+-chintang avg word length 4.14
+-japanese avg word length 3.65

+what does : mean?

+many one-letter or diphthong words (sometimes repetitive) p.e. plenty of successive "oi" or "E" in chintang corpus, "YEYUp" repeated 15 times, "ŋ" or "n" all alone in japanese corpus

+all different symbols found in text?